firealarmss/dmr-bridge-discord/README.md

 The bot will join the voice channel you're in after your type `!join`.

+TX DOES NOT WORK AT THIS TIME

 Make sure you don't TX and RX at the same time, as AnalogBridge and the rest of the stack is half-duplex.

 ## Todo

 * Discord multiple voice users at once (merge audio channels)
-* Verbosity levels
-* SMS and DTMF messages
-* Full Docker support
-* systemd services support
+* Add TX support

 ## Useless stuff (Copyright)